SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

-\begin{example}[Brownian particles in a turbulent flow] We aim at describing the dynamics of $N$ interacting particles in $\mathbb R^d$, $d \geq 3$, that experience strong mutual attraction while being advected by a turbulent flow whose divergence-free distributional velocity field belongs to $\mathbf{BMO}^{-1}(\mathbb R^d)$.
-To this end, we work in $\mathbb R^{Nd}$ where $N$ is large, and consider SDE
+\begin{example}[Brownian particles in a turbulent flow] We test our results for general SDE \eqref{sde1} against some interacting particle systems.
+That is, we aim at describing the dynamics of $N$ Brownian particles in $\mathbb R^d$, $d \geq 3$, subject to strong pair-wise attraction, while being advected by a turbulent flow whose divergence-free distributional velocity field belongs to $\mathbf{BMO}^{-1}(\mathbb R^d)$.
+To this end, we work in $\mathbb R^{dN}$ where $N$ is large, and consider SDE

 where $ X_t=(X_t^1,\dots,X_t^N)$, $X_t^i$ is the position of the $i$-th particle at time $t$, $B_t=(B_t^1,\dots,B_t^N)$, $\{B_t^i\}_{t \geq 0}$, $(i=1,\dots,N)$ are independent Brownian motions in $\mathbb R^d$.
 We further take